Hera Hub: History

-The first company-owned location was launched in Sorrento Valley, August 2011.
-The second location was launched in Mission Valley, October 2012 and the third company-owned location was launched in Carlsbad, California in July 2013.
+The first company-owned location was launched in Sorrento Valley in August 2011.
+The second location was launched in Mission Valley in October 2012 and the third company-owned location was launched in Carlsbad, California, in July 2013.
 The space is known to have a "spa-inspired" atmosphere and a collaborative environment.

-The founder, Felena Hanson, licensed the business model in 2015 and now has two additional locations in the United States, located in Washington, DC and Phoenix, Arizona.
-The first international location was opened in Uppsala, Sweden in August 2017.
-Since 2017, Hera Hub has expanded internationally through a licensing model that enables entrepreneurs to launch branded coworking and accelerator spaces in new markets.
-According to its expansion page, as of 2025 the brand has supported over 13,000 women entrepreneurs across its U.S. and global locations.
+The founder, Felena Hanson, licensed the business model in 2015 and now has two additional locations in the United States, located in Washington, D.C. and Phoenix, Arizona.
+The first international location was opened in Uppsala, Sweden, in August 2017.

 The company offers freelancers, consultants and entrepreneurs access to flexible workspace in a productive environment.
 Mentoring and educational programming is offered on a daily and weekly basis.
 Members have access to publicly funded programs through Hera Labs and angel investment capital through events like the Hera Venture Summit.

 Hera Hub mission is to provide entrepreneurial women with a productive, professional work and meeting space, where they can connect with a like-minded community to collaborate and flourish.

 Niche coworking spaces like Hera Hub continue to be part of a global trend.